-- 6. The Rosetta models are saved with the prefix 3PBL\A\ETQ\aligned followed by a four digit identifier.
+- 6. The Rosetta models are saved with the prefix 3PBL\A\ETQ\ followed by a four digit identifier.
 Each model PDB contains the coordinates and Rosetta score corresponding to that model.
 In addition, the model scores are summarized in table format in the score.sc file.
-The two main scoring terms to consider are: - 1. total\score: the total score is reflective of the entire protein-ligand complex and is good as an overall model assessment - 2. interface\delta\X: the interface score is the difference between the bound protein-ligand complex and the unbound protein-ligand.
-Interface score is useful for analyzing ligand effects and for comparing different complexes.

-- 7. One other metric to keep an eye on is the Transform\accept\ratio.
+The two main scoring terms to consider are: - 1. total\score: the total score is reflective of the entire protein-ligand complex and is good as an overall model assessment. - 2. interface\delta\X: the interface score is the difference between the bound protein-ligand complex and the unbound protein-ligand.
+The interface score is useful for analyzing ligand effects and for comparing different complexes. - 7.
+One other metric to keep an eye on is the Transform\accept\ratio.
 This is the fraction of Monte Carlo moves that were accepted during the low resolution Transform grid search.
-If this number is zero or very low, the search space may be too restrictive to allow for proper sampling. - 8.
+If this number is zero or very low, the search space may be too restrictive to allow for proper sampling AKA the binding pocket is too small for the ligand to fit into. - 8.
 In benchmarking examples when we have a correct crystal structure, ligand\rms\no\super\X will give us the RMSD difference between our model ligand and the crystal structure ligand given in crystal\complex.pdb.
 This is an important metric when benchmarking how well your models correlate to reality.
 When the crystal structure is unknown, we can also calculate model RMSDs using the best scoring structure as the "true answer". - 9.
 Use pymol to visually compare your best-scoring model and worse-scoring model with the crystal structure provided in crystal\complex.pdb.
-The "All->Action->preset->ligand sites->cartoon" setting in Pymol is ideal for visualizing interfaces.
+Best scoring models will have negative scores.
+The "all->A->preset->ligand sites->cartoon" setting in Pymol is ideal for visualizing interfaces.
 What interactions were successfully predicted by Rosetta? - 10.
-The visualize\ligand.py script in the scripts directory is a useful shortcut to doing quick visualizations of protein-ligand interfaces.
+The visualize\ligand.py script in the scripts directory is a useful shortcut for doing quick visualizations of protein-ligand interfaces.
 It takes in a PDB and generates a .pse Pymol session by applying common visualization settings.
-The example below shows the command lines for using this script on the 0001 model but you are free to try it on any one (or more!) of your models:
+The example below shows the command lines for using this script on the 0001 model but you are free to try it on any one (or more!) of your models.